patbarry6/flockture/README.md

 It is posted here with permission.

 We repeat, don't use this as a source for structure's code.

+We also don't recommend using this code to emulate the behavior of flock.
+Better to just use structure.
+Howver, flockture runs much faster than flock itself and can return more information about intermediate calculations than flock does, so it might be useful for people  endeavoring to understand how the flock algorithm behaves.

+We are currently still testing to confirm that flockture yields the same results as flock.

 ## Running stuff